speedment/speedment-doc/pages/speedment_examples.md

 ### Distinct
 `DISTINCT` can be expressed using `.distinct()`.

-If we want to calculate what different ratings there are in the film tables then we can do it like this:
+The following code can be used to calculate what different ratings there are in the film tables:
 ``` java
     Set<String> ratings = films.stream()
         .map(Film.RATING)